lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ![Screenshot 2020-10-23 at 14 37 36](https://user-images.githubusercontent.com/54359396/97004894-002c7000-153e-11eb-9951-f493be46af3e.png)

-<p align=center> ⚠️ Errors during the update can not be ignored and must be solved before using the TFT ⚠️ </p>
+<p align=center> ??
+Errors during the update can not be ignored and must be solved before using the TFT ?? </p>

 After the update is done and the files are renamed, it is possible to reuse them again.
 To do so, change the name of the element(s) to the pre-update name and start the update process again.

-**step3:** Remove the SD card from the TFT and restart the printer.
+**Step 3:** Remove the SD card from the TFT and restart the printer.

 Tip: Format the SD card after the firmware update in case you would like to print from it.

 ## Calibrate the Screen